PlanterApp/planter_blog/content/posts/fruit-and-vegetables-that-pets-can-enjoy/index.md

 * Cranberries- know any dogs who like them?
 * Cucumbers
 * Green beans- cooked green beans are a hit with a lot of dogs
-* Ginger-good for upset digestive systems
+* Ginger- technically an herb, but good for upset digestive systems
 * Peaches
 * Pears
 * Peas